Maths-Info-Universe/miu-css-js-grid-layout/README.md

 # miu-css-js-grid-layout
-This is a simple project that helps to build simple HTML/CSS/JS responsive grid to display elements that have fixed width.
+This is a simple project that helps to build simple HTML/CSS/JS responsive grid to display elements that have fixed/responsive width.